 Our existence is not a miracle that requires a creator, but this universe can be a simulation.

-The motivations of post-humans may determine whether we are able to establish that we do live inside a simulation and what its purpose is.
+The possible motivations of post-humans may allow us to establish that we do live inside a simulation and what our purpose is.

-Science cannot establish that his universe is a simulation as we do not know the properties of a real universe.
+Science cannot determine that his universe is a simulation as we do not know the properties of a real universe.

 Alternative explanations for strange phenomena seem less plausible as they run into logical inconsistencies.

-Evidence suggestive of reincarnation suffices to conclude that our consciousnesses do not reside in our bodies.
+Evidence suggestive of reincarnation might suffice to conclude that our consciousnesses do not reside in our bodies.

-Evidence suggestive of ghosts, premonition, and alien abductions suffices to conclude that the laws of physics do not always apply.
+Evidence suggestive of ghosts, premonitions, and alien abductions might suffice to conclude that the laws of physics do not always apply.

-The distribution of meaningful coincidences is unlikely to be result of accident, indicating an intelligence coordinating events in this universe.
+The distribution of meaningful coincidences could indicate that an intelligence coordinates events in this universe.

-Establishing that the distribution of meaningful coincidences is an unlikely result of mere accident is perhaps the hardest part.
-Meaningful coincidences can happen by accident.
-It is not possible to determine the probability of them happening.
-There may however be arguments that can be made to establish that mere accident is not so likely.
-To make the argument more convincing we might consider the following:
+Establishing that the distribution of meaningful coincidences is not the outcome of chance requires information about probabilities.
+Meaningful coincidences can happen by accident, and it is impossible to determine the odds of them materialising.
+Still, there are arguments to be made to certify that mere accident is not so likely.
+For that, we may consider the following:

-Some types of meaningful coincidences are less likely to happen than others.
+Some types of meaningful coincidences are less likely to occur than others.
 The more elaborate the scheme, the less likely it is the result of mere chance.

-If meaningful coincides are not distributed randomly across people and time-frames, and some people are heavily affected, it suggests interference and perhaps even destiny for those involved.
+If meaningful coincides are not distributed evenly across people and time-frames, and some people are heavily affected, it suggests interference and perhaps even destiny for those involved.

 Already in ancient times philosophers imagined that there is no way of telling that the world around us is real or that other people have a mind of their own.
 Perhaps I am the only one who is real while the rest of the world is my imagination.
 This could all be a dream.
 Some major religions claim that gods created this universe and that we are like them.
 In the Bible it is written that God said: “Let us make mankind in our image, in our likeness.”